felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.40.1 =

 (2019/03/11) Added an 'mpn' property (aka Manufacturer Part Number) for the Schema Product type and its sub-types.

-= 1.40.0 =

-(2019/03/01) Added a 'thumbnailUrl' property for the Schema CreativeWork type and its sub-types.